Requena province

-The Requena Province is one of the eight provinces in the Loreto Region of Peru.
+Requena is one of the eight provinces in the Loreto Region of Peru.
 It was created by Law No. 9815 on July 2, 1943 by president Manuel Prado Ugarteche.
-Its territory is part of the Amazon Rainforest; as such, it is characterized by high temperatures, heavy rainfall and a wide diversity of plants and animals.
+Its territory is part of the Amazon rainforest; as such, it is characterized by high temperatures, heavy rainfall and a wide diversity of plants and animals.

 Political division

 The province is divided into eleven districts.